mmc41/VALJOGen/README.md

 #4.
 KNOWN ISSUES:
 - Maven does not always detect correctly when to rebuild after changes in templates.
 Do a `"mvn clean"` if this happens.
+- Generated code only get the correct method parameter names if you add the "-parameters" option to javac.
 - Some configuration options are not yet finished.
 See javadocs for details.

 #5.
 RELEVANT LITTERATURE ABOUT JAVA VALUE OBJECTS: